 2. Online Surveys

-Here are some of my faves:
+Here are some of my favorite survey sites:

 3. Blogging

 Obviously, I’m a huge advocate for starting your own blog.
-But let me tell you why blogging is such a great idea for college students.
+But let me tell you why blogging is a great idea for college students.

 - It’s an online resume of your writing, marketing, PR, and technical skills.